 Walter White’s plan to get ahead financially by washing cars to supplement his teacher income fail when his medical bills suddenly skyrocket.
 (Breaking Bad)

-Rule for life: If the plan doesn’t work, change the plan.
+If the plan doesn’t work, change the plan.
 Never the goal.

-In stories?
-What happens is, the main character tends to double down on plans they were feeling lacklustre about at the beginning.
+When plans don’t work, the main character tends to double down on plans they were feeling lacklustre about at the beginning.

 The pattern in a film length story will go something like this: